40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/faq.md

 ## How can I figure our what license I'm using on the FortiGate VM (PAYG vs BYOL)

 A dedicated page be found [here](faq-pay-as-you-go.md)

+### FortiGate and FortiAnalyzer Integration with Microsoft Sentinel

+You can find more details about setup and data flow from [here] (faq-fgt-faz-microsoft-sentinel.md)